 Even though you’re thinking of majoring in creative writing, don’t think you’ll get out of college with that degree and begin a career writing books right away.
 If you want to learn how to become a novelist, you’ll learn a lot more from years and years of practice than you ever will in creative writing classes.
 Those classes were nice but did little to prepare me for a writing career.
 Heck, my MFA in creative writing was only marginally better than college in terms of craft and literature curriculum.
 Luckily, nobody cares about your degrees or your resume when you’re a writer.
 They only care about the work, as should you.
 That’s your responsibility to hone, so don’t feel like you need to put so much pressure on your degree.

-Writing careers aren’t easy to get into.
+A writing career isn’t easy to get into.
 Most people don’t realize how long it takes to start writing good, saleable books.
 Most people have no idea how slowly the publishing world moves.
 I talk to writers all the time who say it took them ten years of solid writing to finally get a manuscript that sold.
 But if that’s the only thing you can possibly imagine doing, if writing is an irresistible, compulsive thing for you, then pursue it.
 Most people try and then drop out.
 If you want to know how to become a novelist, tenacity is pretty much a requirement.

 Find Your Voice